+5 Best Forum Software/Platforms for 2026 (Free & Paid)

 Flarum is fully responsive and super mobile-friendly.
 It has larger buttons, infinite scrolling, smooth animations, and a message composer that floats on the screen.
 So, you can keep scrolling through the page without having to exit the message box and lose what you typed.

-Its features are reminiscent of a social media site, for example with real-time notifications and the ability to post mentions to other users much like Twitter.
+Its standout feature is the two-pane interface, which lets users participate in multiple discussions without opening a handful of different tabs.
+This, combined with real-time notifications and the ability to post mentions to other users, gives the platform a social media-like feel.
 There are also live chat capabilities through extensions.

 The notification system is organized by discussions so they’re easier to consume, and the interface provides an intuitive user experience that can rival premium forum software options.

-Invision Power Board is a premium forum program best suited for businesses.
+Invision Community is a premium forum program best suited for businesses.
 Although, it can still be great for individuals who are public figures or for those who want to be social media influencers.

 It has a rich text editor for excellent user experience and it’s also easy to manage as the administrator.
 It’s responsive as well so it will work well across mobile devices.

-Invision Power Board is also incredibly flexible, meaning you can even customize the activity feed on a per-user basis.
+Invision Community is also incredibly flexible, meaning you can even customize the activity feed on a per-user basis.

 Because it’s a forum program, users can also help one another to soften the workload of a business’s support team.